-If the algorythm changes, and you no longer ‘pop up’, they will not have the custom of visiting your website to see what’s going on with you.
+If the algorythm changes, and you no longer ‘pop up’, they will not have the habit of visiting your website to see what’s going on with you.

-You can use Weebly, Wordpress, Blogger, Squarespace, etc. I highly recommend Squarespace as, it’s the one I use.
-Not only because the templates are awesome, but because I find I can do everything I can possibly want to do with Squarespace.
+You can use Weebly, Wordpress, Blogger, Squarespace, etc. I highly recommend Squarespace as it’s the one I use.
+Not only because the templates are beautiful to me, but because I find I can do everything I can possibly want to do with Squarespace.

 I dont know coding, nor want to get into it (I have enough on my plate as it is running my online business and making my sweet wool children), and Squarespace gives me the ability to tweak my website in the most beautiful ways that I didn’t even know possible.

 But I know some of my friends love Wordpress, so everybody has different tastes.
 There is so much out there that you really have NO excuse to not have a website.

 I will strongly recommend to create a website and not just a blog, because I will always advise you to start small.
 It’s much easier to start with the good bones, than it is to elaborate once you have been doing it for a few years.
 You can start with the website, and then start blogging in your own site, versus doing it the other way.

 Migrating a blog or starting a website once you have a lot of ‘subscribers’ is not for the faint of heart I tell you.
 There’s always people that get lost in the translation, it’s a bit of a headache to do it all by yourself, and things can go wrong.